me365xyz/agent-use/README.md

 # Agents Use Repo

 ## Why?
-AS we step into AI using MCPs and Agents, additional setup can be used to leverage full potential.
+As we step into AI using MCPs and Agents, additional setup can be used to leverage full potential.
 This repo is dedicated to make prompting and AI use easier.

 # Setup browser for Playwright MCP example